schellingerhout/schellingerhout.github.io/_posts/2022-12-10-record-pool-delphi.md

 | 2008    | Pointer1        | 200   |
 | 2016    | Pointer2        | 0     |

+Note that while our entire array and its values are now at different locations, they still hold the samve values.
+This means that our `Pointer0` and `Pointer1` is left unchanged.

 ## Putting it all together

 Dynamic arrays are pointer types.
 While we can't resize the arrays that hold our records, we can safely resize an array that holds a dynamic array of records.
 We already concluded that we can’t resize these dynamic arrays of records, but we can add new ones.

-I will also use the term “row” to refer to the dynamic arrays that hold our records.
-Our pool can be defined as a generic type TPool<T> and the array that holds the arrays of our type is declared as TArray<TArray<T>>
+I use the term “row” to refer to the dynamic arrays that hold our records.
+Our pool can be defined as a generic type `TPool<T>` and the array that holds the arrays of our type is declared as `TArray<TArray<T>>`

 ``` pascal
 TPool<T> = Record